Find Grad Schools

 423 Yearly Graduations

 Southern New Hampshire University comes in at #2 on our list of the most popular colleges offering master's degrees in homeland security, law enforcement & firefighting.
 Each year, around 134,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,450 per year, while in-state graduate students, on average, pay $19,467 per year.
+The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
 During the most recent year for which we have data, 423 people received their master's degree in homeland security, law enforcement & firefighting from SNHU.
-About 58% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
-Southern New Hampshire University homeland security, law enforcement & firefighting graduates who receive their master's degree go on to jobs earning a median salary of $55,010.
+Of these students, 64% were women and 38% were members of underrepresented racial-ethnic groups.

 #3